Slavianski Bazaar in Vitebsk: History

 The predecessor of the festival was the "Polish Song Festival in Vitebsk" (Festiwal Piosenki Polskiej w Witebsku).
 Vitebsk was chosen to host the festival according to the agreements with Polish city Zielona Góra where the "Soviet Song Festival" (Festiwal Piosenki Radzieckiej) was held since 1965.
 The main venue of the present-day festival, the Amphitheatre, was constructed especially for such occasion in 1988.

 Only two editions of the "Polish Song Festival in Vitebsk" were held: in 1988 and 1990.
-After the Dissolution of the Soviet Union the cultural ties between the former Soviet bloc countries have broken.
+After the Dissolution of the Soviet Union the artificial ties between the former eastern bloc countries have broken.
 So there emerged an idea to organize a cultural arrangement in order to show the cultural diversity of Slavic nations.
 The first Slavianski Bazaar was opened on 18 July 1992.
 It was organized by the Belarusian Government with the financial support from Russia and Ukraine.
 The main goal of the very first festival was an attempt to acquaint the Belarusian audience with pop and folk trends from Slavic countries.

 In 1993 the festival became a member of the International Federation of Festival Organizations (FIDOF).

 The festival was awarded the diploma 'FIDOF Festival of the Year 2000' "for impeccable quality of organization, professionalism, hospitality, and promotion of noble humanistic aims on the international level".

+Due to Belarus's involvement in the 2022 invasion of Ukraine, many countries have limited their participation in the festival.
+The last time a Polish representative participated was in 2021.